DRAGEN Host Software

 Reference Genome Options

 Before you can use the DRAGEN system for aligning reads, you must load a reference genome and its associated hash tables onto the PCIe card.
-For information on preprocessing a reference genome's FASTA files into the native DRAGEN binary reference and hash table formats, see [Prepare a Reference Genome]{.underline}.
+For information on preprocessing a reference genome's FASTA files into the native DRAGEN binary reference and hash table formats, see Prepare a Reference Genome.
 You must also specify the directory containing the preprocessed binary reference and hash tables with the -r [or --ref-dir] option.
 This argument is always required.

 Use the following command to load the reference genome and hash tables to DRAGEN card memory separately from processing reads.